Fursona: History and etymology

 According to Fred Patten, it was common for attendants to use their real names or nicknames at ConFurence (world's first furry convention) in 1989.

-Around the early '90s, new attendants to the convention adopted personas for roleplay; many didn't use their real names, instead using the names of their furry personas.
+According to Patten, during the early 1990s, new attendants to the convention adopted personas for roleplay; many didn't use their real names, instead using the names of their furry personas.
 Fursonas later became commonplace in the fandom by the mid-1990s.

 Roles of fursonas

 Fursonas can provide numerous roles for the creator, whether it be idealized versions of their adopter, fleshed out roleplay characters, or digital mascots.
 Typically, furries who view the fandom more as a hobby than a lifestyle use them more as characters than self representations.

 Fursona species

 Despite what the name would suggest, fursonas are not restricted to furred animals and may be any animal species, whether it be real, mythological, fictional, extinct, or hybrid creatures.

-According to the Anthropomorphic Research Project, among the most common fursona species are wolves, foxes, dogs, red pandas, mustelids, marsupials, big cats, and dragons; less common examples for fursonas include rodents, rabbits, reptiles, birds, cows, goats, cetaceans and horses; furries most rarely use non-human primates as the basis for their fursona.
+According to the Anthropomorphic Research Project, among the most common fursona species are wolves, foxes, dogs, red pandas, mustelids, marsupials, big cats, dragons and Hybrids; less common examples for fursonas include rodents, rabbits, reptiles, birds, cows, deer, goats, cetaceans, bugs, and horses; furries most rarely use non-human primates as the basis for their fursona.